hashicorp/consul/website/source/docs/connect/proxies/built-in.md

 ## Getting Started

-To get started with the built-in and see a working example you can follow the [Getting Started](https://learn.hashicorp.com/consul/getting-started/connect) guide.
+To get started with the built-in proxy and see a working example you can follow the [Getting Started](https://learn.hashicorp.com/consul/getting-started/connect) guide.

 ## Proxy Config Key Reference